oat-sa/taohub-articles/forge/Rest.md

 Update an existing test taker
 -----------------------------

 In the case of an update, you have to specify only the values which you would like to update.
-You can’t update the login (in this case, you will have to remove the test taker account an create a new one).
+You can’t update the login (in this case, you will have to remove the test taker account and create a new one).

 You may re-assign a new type to the test taker.